rcarrata/rcarrata.github.io/_posts/2021-03-27-regenerate-kubeconfig.md

 oc get nodes -o wide
 ```

-NOTE: tested in Openshift 4.4.17, but working in OCP3.x and OCP4.x
+NOTE: tested in OpenShift 4.4.17, but working in OCP3.x and OCP4.x

 ## Automate the process!